Walpole (1779 EIC ship)

 Walpole was launched on the Thames in 1779.
 She made seven voyages for the British East India Company (EIC).
-On sixth voyage, on her way to China, her captain discovered an island that he named Walpole Island.
+On the sixth voyage, on her way to China, her captain discovered an island that he named Walpole Island.
 She was sold for breaking up in 1799.

 Career

 1st EIC voyage (1779–1781): Captain Burnet Abercromby sailed from Portsmouth on 16 June 1779, bound for Madras and Bengal.
-Walpole reached the Cape on 10 October and Madras on 17 January 1780.
+Walpole reached the Cape on 10 October, and Madras on 17 January 1780.
 She arrived at Kedgeree on 12 March.
-Homeward bound, she sailed from Kedgeree on 1 December and reached St Helena on 14 March.
+Homeward bound, she sailed from Kedgeree on 1 December, and reached St Helena on 14 March.
 She stayed there until 29 July.
 She arrived at the Downs on 20 October.

 2nd EIC voyage (1783–1784): Captain Henry Churchill sailed from Portsmouth on 10 March 1783, bound for St Helena, Bencoolen, and China.
-Walpole reached St Helena on 22 May and Benkulen on 6 September.
+Walpole reached St Helena on 22 May, and Benkulen on 6 September.
 From Bencoolen she stopped at Manna on 1 October.
 She arrived at Whampoa Anchorage on 17 December.
 Homeward bound, Walpole crossed the Second Bar on 25 February 1784, reached St Helena on 14 June, and arrived at the Downs on 21 September.

 3rd EIC voyage (1786–1788): Captain Churchill sailed from the Downs on 4 March 1786, bound for Madras, Bengal, and China.
-Walpole was at Madeira on 22 March and Joanna on 13 July.
-She reached Madras on 9 August but then sailed to Diamond Point, where she arrived on 23 August.
-Walpole sailed from Diamond Point on 24 December and arrived at Cox's Island on 26 December.
-She sailed from Cox's Island on 14 January 1797 and returned to Madras on 31 January.
+Walpole was at Madeira on 22 March, and Joanna on 13 July.
+She reached Madras on 9 August, but then sailed to Diamond Point, where she arrived on 23 August.
+Walpole sailed from Diamond Point on 24 December, and arrived at Cox's Island on 26 December.
+She sailed from Cox's Island on 14 January 1797, and returned to Madras on 31 January.
 She then sailed up to Kedgeree, where she arrived on 4 March.
-From Kedgeree she reached Madras on 13 May an Penang on 12 Juy on her way to China.
+From Kedgeree she reached Madras on 13 May, and Penang on 12 July, on her way to China.
 Walpole arrived at Whampoa on 3 September.
 Homeward bound, she crossed the Second Bar on 19 January 1788, reached St Helena on 6 April, and arrived at the Downs on 24 June.